Defamation and Reputation Management: Insights from a Litigation Associate

 As sometimes happens, the recruiter did not hear further and received no indication from Company A as to whether any of the candidates had been successful.
 After following up with each of the candidates, it transpired in conversation with one of them that they had been hired into another company that appeared to be related to Company A. After some further investigation, it further transpired that the candidate had been hired into another company within Company A’s corporate group (“Company B”).
 Upon discovering this, the recruiter sought to recover its introduction fee from Company A. However, Company A maintained, for various reasons, that there had been no introduction within the meaning of the recruiter’s terms of business and that it was not liable for a fee (separately Company B was also asserting that there was no contract in place between it and the recruiter).

-The case serves as a useful for reminder to all recruiters that terms of business are organic documents that should be regularly reviewed and refreshed to ensure that they offer as much protection as possible, particularly in circumstances where a backdoor hire has taken place.
+The recruitment agency fee dispute case serves as a useful reminder to all recruiters that terms of business are organic documents that should be regularly reviewed and refreshed to ensure that they offer as much protection as possible, particularly in circumstances where a backdoor hire has taken place.
 Poorly drafted terms of business could be the difference between recovering a fee or not.

-If you would like to know more, please contact Aaron Heslop for a no obligation discussion.
+If you would like to know more about our dispute resolution legal service, please contact Aaron Heslop for a no obligation discussion.

-Moving job should be a straightforward matter, but more often than not employees either don’t have a copy of their most recent employment contract or, if they do have copy, don’t look at it for myriad reasons.
+Moving job should be a straightforward matter, but many employees either don’t have a copy of their most recent employment contract or fail to review it before embarking on their job hunt.

 A well drafted employment contract will typically contain the following suite of post-termination restrictions:

-• Non-compete – these clauses are inserted to prevent the employee from working for a direct competitor of their employer.
-A well drafted clause will normally home in what is meant by a direct competitor.
+These clauses are inserted to prevent the employee from working for a direct competitor of their employer.
+A well drafted clause will normally define what is meant by a direct competitor.
 These clauses may even go further and say that an employee cannot set up on their own and work in competition.
 (Check out the government website for more details)

-• Non-solicitation – a clause of this type will be included in the employment contract where the employer wishes to protect against its clients and contacts from being enticed away to work with the employee somewhere else.
+A clause of this type will be included in the employment contract where the employer wishes to protect against its clients and contacts from being enticed away to work with the employee somewhere else.
+This helps safeguard valuable business relationships.

-• Non-poaching – this clause is designed to deter the employee from encouraging their former colleagues to leave their employment.
+This clause is designed to deter the employee from encouraging their former colleagues to leave their employment and join them in a new venture.
+This is focussed on maintaining team stability in the original company.

-• Non-dealing – this restriction is sometimes inserted to widen the effect of the above covenants, so that a departing employee is prevented from soliciting or poaching, but also that they cannot even deal with / have contact with the people defined in those clauses.
+This restriction is sometimes inserted to widen the effect of the above covenants, so that a departing employee is prevented from soliciting or poaching, but also that they cannot even deal with /or have contact with the people defined in those clauses.

 Action points for employers and employees